thazin31086/Projects/MVC/Angular.MVC/Angular.MVC/ReadMe.txt

 Angular Syntax
 ===============
-module -  is like namespace to create scope that contain a set of related objects
+module -  is like namespace to create scope that contain a set of related objects ng-app to define namespace ng-controller pass controller
+$scope  is glue between view and model

 MVC vs MVVM
 =============